 It is rated for 3100 watts, and it can maintain that level of output for up to 8 hours before needing more gas.
 Also has a 120V 30A RV, two 120V 20A household and 12V DC outlets, plus wireless start capability.
 It has a 3-year warranty.

-Compared to other best generator for rv, the 75535i provides more features and extras at a higher price.
+Compared to other best generator for RV, the 75535i provides more features and extras at a higher price.
 It is about average in terms of noise and gas consumption.
 The wireless start is occasionally useful, but not a key feature.
 It is a little bulky but has a convenient handle and wheels.

 The 75531i is very similar to the previous entry, the 75535i.
 The biggest difference is that this model does not have the wireless start feature and costs a few hundred dollars less.
-It also has a slightly different configuration of ports, but the count and type of ports is the same, as is the wattage.
+It also has a slightly different configuration of ports, but the count and type of ports are the same, as is the wattage.

 The 75531i has all the same performance upsides as the other model, including the moderate sound and the portability.
-The lack of wireless start might affect some uses of the best generator for rv, but in general this will not materially change the way you use it.
+The lack of wireless start might affect some uses of the best generator for RV, but in general, this will not materially change the way you use it.
 Usually, you need to keep the generator fairly close anyway because of the wires and cords that you plug into it.

 The DS4000S is considerably cheaper than the Champion models at a slightly higher wattage.
 It is built tough with a steel frame and has an outlet set of two 120 Volt, 20 Amp, 60 Hz-NEMA 5-20R outlets, one 120 Volt, 30 Amp, and one 60 Hz-NEMA L5-30 outlet.

-This is a no-frills option that delivers power with little additional features at low cost.
-The DS4000S does not come with wheels or a handle, although there is a wheel kit sold separately, and has limited display and convenience features.
+This is a no-frills option that delivers power with little additional features at a low cost.
+The DS4000S does not come with wheels or a handle, although there is a wheel kit sold separately, and has a limited display and convenience features.
 It does its one job rather well and the steel frame protects it from most sources of damage.

 WEN 56475 4750 Watts, Gas Powered Portable Electric Start Generator– Best Generator for rv 30 amp